 Pink Stuff in Lawns

+That pink stuff in lawns is Limonomyces roseipelli, a fungus that produces cotton candy like spores and pink gooey fungal growth.
+The affected grass blades may turn tan to pink in a circular pattern.
+The area may be 2 to 4 inches (5-10 cm.) in diameter.
 Pink patch on grass is a slow growing fungus that doesn't cause much harm.
 The problem could also be pink snow mold in grass, but this only appears after snow melts.
 It is also a fungus that survives dry periods as dormant mycelia and then blooms when cool, wet conditions arrive.
 This problem is less common and easily managed in established lawns that are well thatched.

 Red Thread in Grass

+Pink patch on grass was once thought to be the same as red thread but it is now known to be a different fungus.
+Red thread in grass is caused by Laetisaria fuciformis and appears as red strings in among the dying grass blades.
 The condition arises in drier conditions than the pink patch disease and spreads more quickly with more detrimental results.
 Spring and fall are the most common periods to see this disease.
-Because this fungus thrives in moist, cool weather, it is not possible to completely control it, but careful cultivation practices can minimize damage and appearance.
+Since this fungus thrives in moist, cool weather, it is not possible to completely control it, but careful cultivation practices can minimize damage and appearance.

 How to Get Rid of Pink Fungus and Red Thread